Yasmeenrafique/Asthma-Patient-Monitoring-ER-Visit-Reduction-analysis/README.md

 🎯 Objective

-To build a Power BI dashboard that helps:
+To build a  dashboard that helps:
 Identify high-risk asthma patients
 Analyze ER visit patterns
 Highlight key contributing factors such as medication adherence, activity level, and environmental exposure